kvalle/mp3dur/README.markdown

 mp3dur
 ------

 Script for listing durations of all MP3 files in a folder.
+Requires the `eyeD3` module.

 ### Usage